codio-content/Linux-Process_Management/.guides/content/Computer-procceses-8a8c.md

 Lets understand the difference between both of them by executing the `sleep` command in the terminal screen.
 This command pauses the CLI during the specified amount of time:

 ```
-# Try typing or executing other commands while the 5 secs. pause:
+# Try typing or executing other commands during the 5 seconds pause:
 codio ~/workspace $ sleep 5
 ```